 Family life just wouldn’t be complete without a few crazy camping trips thrown in along the way.
-Camping holidays can take place at any time of year (OK, you have to be brave in winter) and they are very cost effective.
+Camping holidays can take place at any time of year (OK, you have to be brave in winter) and they are very cost-effective.
 All you need is a few tents and some outdoor gear and you’re all ready to go.
 Some of you might even have a caravan – jackpot!

 So, you’re all packed up and ready to go – brilliant!
 But what are you going to do when you get there?
 Make sure your family doesn’t get bored with these five fun camping activities:

 If fishing isn’t your thing, why not go for a lovely long hike instead?
 How your hike goes will depend on where your campsite is located.
 Perhaps you are near the sea and can go beachcombing… Or maybe you are further inland, near hills, mountains and forests.
-Wherever you are, be sure to bring a plenty of snacks and a picnic.
+Wherever you are, be sure to bring plenty of snacks and a picnic.
 Don’t forget your map and compass if you are going off the beaten track!

-This is a super activity if you have very young kids, as it keeps them entertained in and around the campsite.
+This is a superb activity if you have very young kids, as it keeps them entertained in and around the campsite.
 Simply make a list of things that you can find around your campsite and get the kids hunting for them – things like leaves, pine cones and bark are perfect.
 If the kids can’t read yet, print off some pictures and get them hunting for the images!

 All kids (and most adults too) are curious about the night sky.
 A camping trip is one of the best ways to introduce your family to the wonders of the cosmos.
 Gather around a nice warm fire, start roasting marshmallows on sticks and get stargazing.
 The kids could draw the sky, or you could read them a story about the moon.
 The kids will love this opportunity to stay up late!